A Modern Psalm

 To Adam, Noah, Abram; Jacob, too.

-They heard, they dared not doubt Your clear intention,
+They heard; they dared not doubt Your plain intention,

 And reaped the blessing when they heeded You.

 With Moses shone a new and fearful aspect: